JIRA Tutorial for NGOs. Part 2 – How to acquire free software for your organization?

 - Choose your timezone, fill-in address with postal code and country

-- Click Submit and you are done here!
+- Click Submit and done here!

 Step 3 – Get confirmation e-mail and wait